-EBms0, w0m = 122315.28 + 60.33 * fire size (ha)
+logit{P(EBms0, w0m>MdnBms0,w0m} = -7.6775 + 0.0002 * fire size (ha)

-(2.30) (51.59)
+(-8.84) (9.60)

 A large fire produces more fuel treatment than a small fire which can increase the difference in the size and, hence, the estimated difference in fire suppression costs for subsequent fires.
 The average annual change in suppression cost and the average annual reduction in area burned for the 500 fires of interest in each year in the time horizon are shown in Figure 4.
 These variables are highly correlated because, for a given sample path, fire size is the most important factor determining fire suppression cost in the equation that we used.
 This shows that the effect of the fire of interest on subsequent fires largely disappears after about 25 years under our assumption that all subsequent fires will be suppressed.
 This result also depends on our assumptions about the length of time it takes for the areas that are burned in the fire of interest to generate sufficient fuel loads to carry a fire.